NHSDigital/nhs-notify-reporting/infrastructure/terraform/components/reporting/scripts/sql/README.md

 An environment-specific secret key is injected as an execution parameter to prevent precomputation attacks.

-The same format should be used in all queries to ensure that the same hash value is always generated for the same NHS number in any given enviroment.
+The same format should be used in all queries to ensure that the same hash value is always generated for the same NHS number in any given environment.

 ## Data Migration Queries